krystofl/krystofl.github.io/_posts/2022-10-31-nonviolent-communication.md

 ## Observing Without Evaluating

+{% include post_image_full_lightbox.html
+   filename="20220725-092827-honeymoon-PXL_20220725_062827912.MP.jpg"
+   title="Many are those who would climb the Akropolis, the cradle of democracy." caption="Many are those who would climb the Akropolis, the cradle of democracy." %}

 NVC stresses separating observation from evaluation.
 This is important because when we mix in evaluation, others are likely to hear criticism and instinctively resist what we are saying.
 If things get bad, it may become impossible to even agree on facts (writing this made me instantly think of US politics and cable news).